SFDO-Tooling/MetaCI/docs/running_docker.rst

     docker-compose up (for debug mode)

-After running this command which will take a couple minutes on startup visit ``localhost:8000/admin/login`` and login with the following credentials if DJANGO_SETTINGS_MODULE is config.settings.local:
+After running this command which will take a couple minutes on startup visit ``localhost:8000/admin/login`` and login with the following credentials if DJANGO_SETTINGS_MODULE is config.settings.dev:

 username:
     ``admin``